 Sidelined is working to better the lives of sidelined athletes, helping them make the shift to redefine their satisfaction and embrace their new reality in a meaningful way.

-To see athletes create within themselves a positive mindset, requiring their personal best in order to fearlessly face and overcome their challenges, both on and off the court/field.
+To see athletes create a positive mindset within themselves, requiring their personal best, in order to confidently face and overcome their challenges, both on and off the court/field.

 Our Core Values

-Charles R. Swindoll once said, “Life is 10% what happens to you and 90% how you react to it.”
-We believe that no matter the circumstance, there is always room for positivity.
-Though we acknowledge that positivity is seldom easy, especially in difficult circumstances, it is necessary to have a “glass half full” (not vice versa) mentality.
-Positivity propels you to move forward in your life.
+Positivity propels one to move forward in life.
 Successful athletes believe that they are never out of the fight.
 This attitude translates to any aspect of life, including being sidelined.
-If you seek success, you must also seek positivity.
+If one seeks success, one must also seek positivity.

-We highly value work ethic and devotion.
-Just as they are relevant in sports, working with maximum effort, working with resilience, and focusing on the details are relevant within the Sidelined USA Program.
-John Wooden once said, “It is the little things that are vital.
-Little things make big things happen.”
-This is our philosophy.
-You must be devoted to your task and be determined to work to your fullest potential.
+The skills that make one successful as a competitor in the sports world carry over to other pursuits.
+Putting forth maximum effort, cultivating resilience, and focusing on the details are all relevant within the Sidelined USA Program.
+One must be devoted to the task and determined to work to the fullest personal potential.
 Maximum effort will yield maximum results.